clare/fs-management/README.md

 # management-interface

-This is a small web server which supports for management and configuration of Cacophononator devices from the [The Cacophony Project](https://cacophony.org.nz).
+This is a small web server for managing FeverScreen recording devices.
+It is forked from  [The Cacophony Project](https://cacophony.org.nz).

 ## Installing packr (will be done by make)